 - wear the docent uniform when working with the public (blue docent shirt & khaki pants or blue jeans and appropriate footwear)

 - be a good representative and guide/educator to the visiting public

 Our summer VolunTEEN program is open to teens from 14-17 years of age.
-This program has very limited space with the ability to accommodate a maximum of 14 teens each year.
+This program has very limited space with the ability to accommodate a maximum of 20 teens each year.
 Because of the limited space, this program is in high demand and will fill up quickly.
 The application for the program is available online and must be submitted electronically.
 New applicants should be prepared with the following in order to complete the application: 2 letters of recommendation from adults unrelated to the teen; 2 short essays, no longer than 1-2 paragraphs each, that answer (1) why do zoos matter and (2) why do you want to be a TBZ VolunTEEN.
 Returning applicants must also fill out the application, but do not need to submit rec letters or essays.

-To be a VolunTEEN: You must be at least 14 years old (or entering 9th grade in the fall of 2017) to 17 years old, and willing to dedicate to working a full week at a time, Monday through Friday.
-You may choose to work as many weeks as you like, but a minimum of 2 weeks is required (weeks do not need to be consecutive).
-VolunTEENS are required to work full day shifts 8:30am to 4:30pm (8 hours).
+To be a VolunTEEN: You must be 14 (or entering 9th grade in the fall of 2022) to 17 years old, and able to volunteer a full week at a time, Monday through Friday.
+You may be able to work more than 2 weeks if space is available, but a minimum of 2 weeks is required (weeks do not need to be consecutive).
+VolunTEENS are required to report by 8:30am and will leave by 4:30pm (8 hours).
 Our summer camp sessions run from late June through late August each year.
 VolunTEENS work with our summer Zoo Camps ONLY.
 Teens will not be working with keepers or animals.
 There are two required training days for all new VolunTEENS; returning TEENS must attend at least one training date.

 VolunTEEN Interview Dates: Saturday, April 10 and Sunday, April 11 (2021)